Content audits enable you to outsmart competitors

 Until recently, people learned new technologies at work.

-The IT department set the agenda.
-We followed.
+In. the old days, the IT department set the agenda.
+Workers followed.

 Today, people drive the adoption of new technology.